raspberrypilearning/scouts-graphics/en/content.md

 3. Think about or discuss with your group what theme you want the game to have.
 The choice is yours, it could be a scouts theme such as "badge collector" or something of your own creation like "Fairies vs dragons".

-    In this example "Plant waterer", the squares are dried out plants which need watering, the triangle is a bucket which fires water droplets instead of ovals.
+    In this example "Plant waterer", the squares are dried out plants which need watering and the triangle is a bucket which fires water droplets instead of ovals.

     ![plant waterer game](images/plant-waterer.png)